Sixth Form Biology

 What will I learn?

-Students learn to make close observations, collect and analyse data and draw scientific conclusions.
+You will study topics such as biodiversity, disease, genetics, evolution, and ecosystems, as well as transport systems and homeostasis.
+Students learn to make close observations, collect and analyse data and make scientific conclusions.
 Above all students will be taught to appreciate the complex and amazing ways in which living things work.

 How will I be assessed?

-Practical skills will be assessed within the written papers as well as students completing at least 12 practical activities to demonstrate competence.
-This is assessed by teachers and awarded a separate pass or fail.
+You will be assessed through terminal written exams, covering both theoretical content and practical skills.
+There is also a practical component assessed by your teachers.
+Practical skills will be assessed within the written papers as well as students completing at least 12 practical activities to demonstrate practical competence.
+Practical competence is assessed by teachers and awarded a separate pass or fail.

 What are the enrichment opportunities?